Error in ninth inning gives Pirates 5-4 win over White Sox

 PITTSBURGH (AP) — Pinch-runner Jason Martin scored the winning run on catcher Yasmani Grandal’s error in the bottom of the ninth inning as the Pittsburgh Pirates rallied for a 5-4 victory over the Chicago White Sox on Tuesday night.

-With the score tied at 4-4, the Pirates loaded the bases with none out as Gregory Polanco and Josh Bell singled and Ke’Bryan Hayes walked.
+With the score tied at 4, the Pirates loaded the bases with none out.
+Gregory Polanco and Josh Bell singled and, after both runners advanced on a wild pitch, Ke’Bryan Hayes was intentionally walked to load the bases.

-Kevin Newman then laid down a bunt.
+Kevin Newman then hit a nubber in front of home plate.
 Pitcher Jimmy Cordero fielded the ball and shoveled it to Grandal in attempt to get a force out at home plate, but Grandal dropped the toss and Martin, who ran for Polanco, scored.

+It was the sixth time over the last two seasons that Newman has had a game-ending at-bat

+“It’s a good spot to be in with a tie ballgame, bases loaded and no outs,” Newman said.
+“I just went up and tried to make good solid contact.
+That’s not how it went, but we got the win and that’s all that matters.”

+Chicago remained tied with the Cleveland Indians for first place in the AL Central.
+The Minnesota Twins are a half-game back.

+“That’s just baseball,” White Sox manager Rick Renteria said of the disappointing ending for his team.

-Newman started the game-tying rally in the eighth inning with a double as the Pirates scored twice.
+Newman started the tying rally in the eighth inning with a double as the Pirates scored twice.
 After Jacob Stallings followed with another double to drive in Newman, Erik Gonzalez flared an RBI single into left field to make it 4-4.

+“His ability to put the bat on the ball is what creates some great opportunities,” Pirates manager Derek Shelton said of Newman.

 Richard Rodriguez (2-2) pitched a scoreless ninth for the win.
-Ross Detwiler (1-1) took the loss, as he was charged with an unearned run in 1/3 inning.
+Ross Detwiler (1-1) took the loss and was charged with an unearned run in 1/3 inning.

 Grandal hit a two-run home run and Jose Abreu extended his hitting streak to 21 games for the White Sox.